Pancharatra: Influence

 The Vyuha-related Pancharatra theology is a source of the primary and secondary avatar-related doctrines in traditions of Hinduism, particularly Sri Vaishnavism.
 According to Barbara Holdrege, a professor and comparative historian of religions, the Pancharatra doctrines influenced both Sri Vaishnavism and Gaudiya Vaishnavism, albeit a bit different.
 In Sri Vaishnavism, Vishnu-Narayana is supreme, while Vāsudeva, Samkarsana, Pradyumna and Aniruddha are the four Vyuhas.
 In Gaudiya Vaishnavism, the Vyuha theory is more complex, Krishna (Vāsudeva) is "Svayam Bhagavan" (the ultimate or Para Brahman) who manifests as Vyuhas, and he along with Samkarsana, Pradyumna and Aniruddha are the Vyuhas and the Purusha-avataras of the material realm.

+The Pāñcarātra is considered authoritative by the Śrī Vaiṣṇava sampradāya (Viśiṣṭādvaita), Madhva sampradāya (Dvaita), Vallabha sampradāya (Śuddhādvaita), and Gauḍīya sampradāya.

 Practices

 11th-century Vaikuntha Chaturmurti.
 It is one of the iconic representation of the Pancharatra Vyuhas theory found in some medieval Hindu temples.

 The Pancharatra tradition taught the Panchakala or five observances practiced every day: